xrdocs/telemetry/_tutorials/2017-05-08-pipeline-with-grpc.md

 ## Dial-In Credentials<a name="router-creds"></a>
 Regardless of whether you use TLS or not, Pipeline will have to provide a username and password when it first connects to the router.

 On the router side, you need to configure a username and password that Pipeline can use when it dials in.
 If you're just doing a quick test in the lab, assign the user to one of these default usergroups: sysadmin, netadmin, or root-lr.
+For example:

 ```
 username mdt